rebecca94ingram6yw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better long-term performance and fewer bugs."

 This quote emphasizes the importance of avoiding unnecessary optimization efforts during the initial stages of software development.
 It suggests that developers should concentrate more on the fundamental design, correctness, and clarity of their code rather than making hasty optimizations based on assumptions about performance bottlenecks.
 The wisdom here lies in understanding that over-optimization without data can lead to complex, hard-to-maintain code, which can introduce new bugs and prove more costly in the end.

+# 2024-02-22
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
+Then, prioritize them based on their importance and urgency.
+By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
+2. Plan ahead: Always try to plan your tasks for the next day or week.
+Creating a schedule or to-do list will make it easier for you organize your workload and avoid last-minute panic.
+Planning ahead will also help to ensure you have enough time to complete each task.
+3. Stay organized: Keep your workspace clean and tidy.
+Having a cluttered desk can be distracting and make you less productive.
+Organize your code, files, tools, etc., in a way that makes sense to you and makes it easy to find what you need.
+Additionally, use version control systems like Git to keep track of and manage your codes changes.